Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 - our secret store needs to be able to alert us when changes are made to stored secrets

-- we should be able to import of PFX and PEM formatted certificates
+- we should be able to import PFX and PEM formatted certificates

 Key Vault meets this need, and like App Configuration is easy to